 - 11 foot power cord

-The Porter Cable 7424XP is the most popular car polisher available and is often included in many complete detailing kits.
-It is a 6 inch variable speed buffer that is offered at a relatively affordable price when compared to other polishers.
+The Porter Cable 7424XP is by far the most popular car polisher on the market and is often included in complete detailing kits.
+It’s a 6 inch variable speed polisher that is suitable for both automotive and marine applications.

-Features of the Porter Cable 7424XP car polisher include:
+Other features of the Porter Cable 7424XP include:

 - Random orbital/dual action